brunolange/flask-bind/README.md

     return str(err), HTTPStatus.BAD_REQUEST
 ```

+In the example below, we simulate a request that breaks the endpoint's contract. `Model` requires a
+string for its `value` property but the client sends `null` instead.
+The `route` decorator, unable
-If a request fails to produce a valid instance of `Model` to be passed along to the endpoint, the
+to yield a valid instance of `Model` with which to call `get_model`, throws a `ValidationError`,
-endpoint isn't invoked at all.
+which in turn produces the `400` response.

 ```bash
 $ echo '{"name": "Foo", "value": null}' | http :5000/model